UnderstandLingBV/Tuktu/README.md

 Tuktu comes with a number of submodules by default.
 Read more about them here.

 - The [API](modules/api) submodule.
 This is actually part of Tuktu's core and used for extending the platform.
 - The [CSV](modules/csv) submodule.
-This module contains generic CSV transformators for flattening CSV data, a typical process in importing legacy data into NoSQL systems.
+In Big Data, CSV files are often used to export legacy data into NoSQL systems.
+This package helps with that.
 - The [NLP](modules/nlp) submodule.
 This module contains some algorithms on Natural Language Processing.
+- The [NoSQL](modules/nosql) submodule.
+This module contains standard methods to read or write from and to some popular NoSQL systems.
 - The [Social](modules/social) submodule.
 This module contains generators for social media and some basic processors.